 Tell me about your training, technique, and pigments!
 I’m a certified Phibrows artist and have my certification in Blood Borne Pathogens.
-I specialize in microblading and combination brows.
-I manually create fine, crisp individual hair-like strokes using superfine needles and deposit cosmetic pigments into just below the epidermis of the skin.
+I specialize in both manual and machine work.
 I only use single-use, disposable sterile needles, and FDA approved cruelty-free/vegan pigments.

 How long will my cosmetic tattooed eyebrows last?
-Microblading / combo brows are semi-permanent with results typically lasting 1-3 years.
-Microblading typically lasts 1-1.5 years and combination brows 1.5-3 years.
+Microblading / combo brows are semi-permanent with results typically lasting 1-4 years.
+Microblading typically lasts 1-1.5 years, combination brows 1.5-3 years, and ombré or powder brows 1.5-4yrs.

 The results vary depending on the procedure selected, quality of the skin, lifestyle, and pigment color.
 It will gradually fade over time and to varying degrees.